vegaprotocol/documentation/docs/api/overview.md

 [REST overview](./rest/overview.md): Read more about data and core node APIs.

 ## Vega Wallet API
-The Vega Wallet API uses JSON-RPC API with an HTTP wrapper.
-You can interact directly with the JSON-RPC, or interact via the HTTP layer.
+If you're looking to integrate a dApp or website with the Vega Wallet, you'll need the wallet API.
+It uses JSON-RPC with an HTTP wrapper.
+You can interact directly with the JSON-RPC, or more easily via the HTTP layer.

-* [Getting started](./index.md): Set up a connection with the Vega Wallet server.
+* [Getting started](./vega-wallet/index.md): Set up a connection with the Vega Wallet server.
-* [JSON-RPC playground]: See what the wallet endpoint can do.
+* [JSON-RPC playground]: See what the wallet endpoints can do.